Incendies: Casting

 For the part of Nawal, Villeneuve said he conducted an extensive search for actresses across Canada.
-He considered casting the main character to be the most challenging, and at one point contemplated using two or three actresses to play the character, since the story spans four decades.
+He considered casting the main character to be the most challenging, and at one point contemplated using two or three actresses to play the character since the story spans four decades.
 He finally met Lubna Azabal, a Belgian actress of Moroccan—Spanish descent in Paris, intrigued by her "expressive and eloquent" face in Paradise Now (2005).
 Although she was 30, Villeneuve thought she appeared 18 and could play the part throughout the entire film, using makeup.

 Villeneuve selected Canadian actress Mélissa Désormeaux-Poulin to play Jeanne, saying the role required listening skills and Désormeaux-Poulin is "a very generous actress".
 Before Incendies, Désormeaux-Poulin was mainly known for "light fare".
 Montreal actor Allen Altman, who played a notary, worked with a dialect coach for hours to develop a blend of the French and Arab accents before auditioning.
-While shooting in Jordan, to research his role, actor Maxim Gaudette toured a Palestinian refugee camp near Amman.
+While shooting in Jordan, to research his role, actor Maxim Gaudette toured a Palestinian camp near Amman.

 Filming

 The film was shot in Montreal and Jordan.
 The film took 40 days to shoot, of which 15 were spent in Jordan, with Villeneuve aiming to film no scene without being sure it would not be cut.
+Principal photography began on 15 March 2009.

 For the scenes filmed in Jordan, Villeneuve used a Lebanese and Iraqi crew, though he feared the war scenes would be too reminiscent of bad experiences for them.
-However, he said the Arab crew members felt "It’s important that those sorts of stories are on the screen".
+However, he said the Arab crew members felt "It's important that those sorts of stories are on the screen".
 Some of the filming in Jordan took place in the capital of Amman.
 To recreate Beirut, art director André-Line Beauparlant built up rock and debris on a street in Amman.

 Music

 Two tracks by British band Radiohead from their album Amnesiac, "You and Whose Army?" and "Like Spinning Plates", were used in the film.
 The music was considered so notable and integral to the film that the music was mentioned in many reviews.
 Film critic David Ehrlich wrote that "Incendies exploits Radiohead tracks for the multiplicity of their meaning, empowering the image by dislocating viewers from it".
-Villeneuve said that he had written "You and Whose Army?" into the script from the beginning, as it was intended to make it "clear that [the film] will be a westerner’s point of view about this world".
+Villeneuve said that he had written "You and Whose Army?" into the script from the beginning, as it was intended to make it "clear that [the film] will be a westerner's point of view about this world".
 One music reviewer gave it first place in their "Top Ten Music Moments in Film".